 Examples: You can ride trails like Merlin and Bragging Rights at West Bragg Creek but could be faster and smoother.
 Trails like 7-27 and Race of Spades at Moose Mountain are a bit intimidating but are something to work towards!

 Fitness: Level 2 rides require a bit of stamina.
-You will need to be able to pedal for 30 minutes on flat and undulating terrain without stopping and be able to sustain climbing on gentle to moderate pitches for 10 to 15 minutes.
+You will need to be able to pedal for 30+ minutes on flat and undulating terrain without stopping and be able to sustain climbing on gentle to moderate pitches for 15 to 20 minutes.
 If you have to walk a bit on the steeper stuff that is ok!
-The pace is slow and we still take lots of breaks.
+We still take a number of breaks throughout the ride.